aj4abinjacob/Chikku-Data-Combiner/README.md

 # Chikku Data Combiner

-## A simple program used for combining multiple csv files.
+## A simple program used for combining multiple data files.

-Chikku uses html,css and javascript as front end and in the back end it uses python
+Chikku uses html,css and javascript as front end while it uses python in the back end.

 ## Libraries Used
 1. [eel](https://github.com/ChrisKnott/Eel) ❤️